 What the pain feels like, for example:

-Burning painSharp or dull painAchy painPins and needles"Shooting" through the bodyWhat makes the pain go awayWhat causes the pain to worsenWhat medicines or treatments have been tried, how well they have worked, and what side effects (if any) they may have caused
+Burning painSharp or dull painAchy painPins and needles"Shooting" through the bodyWhat makes the pain go awayWhat causes the pain to worsenWhat were you doing when the pain startedHow long the pain lastedPattern of pain (does it fluctuate or is it constant)What medications or treatments have been tried, how well they have worked, and what side effects (if any) they may have caused

 If you have mild to moderate pain that lasts for only a few days, over-the-counter products are both safe and helpful for most people.
 However, if your pain is severe or lasts longer than a few days, you might need a prescription drug for relief.